nord94/Human-Energy-Savings-in-Europe/README.md

 - By combining **population data** and **machine efficiency**, we estimate the **potential energy output** for each country.

 🔋 **Imagine** millions of people exercising — and **generating clean energy** at the same time!

-This project contains an Airflow setup to analyze energy savings data across Europe.

 ## 📚 Data Sources